AztecProtocol/aztec-packages/yellow-paper/docs/addresses-and-keys/specification.md

 Bob wants to send Alice a private message, e.g. the contents of a note, which we'll refer to as the $\plaintext$.
 Bob and Alice are using a "tag hopping" scheme to help with note discovery.
 Let's assume they've already handshaked to establish a shared secret $\sharedsecret_{m,tagging}^{Bob \rightarrow Alice}$, from which a sequence of tags $\tagg_{m,i}^{Bob \rightarrow Alice}$ can be derived.

-> Note: this illustration uses _master_ keys for tags, rather than app-specific keys for tags.
-App-specific keys for tags could be used instead, in which case a 'ciphertext header' wouldn't be needed for the 'app_address', since the address could be inferred from the tag.

 <!-- prettier-ignore -->
 | Thing | Derivation | Name | Comments |
 |---|---|---|---|